Lelouc01101000/Jateow/README.md

 # Jateow

-Jateow is a job Application Tracker, client side web application for tracking job applications.
+Jateow is a job Application Tracker.
 Built as a single HTML file with built in data persistence using localStorage.

 ## Overview